 So I was all the more surprised to find that, besides the Weiße grün and rot (raspberry syrup), there is now also the Weiße gelb (apricot syrup).
 I tried it only once; it was awful.

-Where there was still a large hole on the site of the destroyed Potsdam Synagogue during my last visit, the façade of the new synagogue, still half hidden behind a construction fence, is impressive.
+Where, during my last visit, a large hole still remained on the site of the destroyed Potsdam Synagogue, the façade of the new synagogue, still partially hidden behind a construction fence, is impressive.

 After a 12-hour drive, the bus passengers arrived at the hotel late in the evening, where we enjoyed dinner together.

-The following morning, the bus awaited the group to take us on a city tour.
-Our guide, Mr. Müller, excelled at fast-talking, covering 200 years of Prussian history in one sentence.
+The following morning, the bus was waiting for the group to take us on a city tour.
+Our guide, Mr. Müller, excelled at rapid-fire storytelling, covering 200 years of Prussian history in a single sentence.

-We couldn't get into the exhibition, so I'll put my readers off with
+We couldn't get into the exhibition, so I'll share some earlier pictures from summer days with my readers.

 A night watchman led the group through Potsdam around several blocks in the evening.